 The Cannabidiol (CBD) industry is a high growth global investment category expected to reach at least USD$12B by 2024.

-Global demand for cannabinoids has skyrocketed due to overwhelming scientific research that validates healing claims for CBD as well as a momentous shift away from traditional western medicine towards more holistic, natural sources of treatment and preventative care.
-The current supply of CBDs will only satisfy 5% of the global demand by 2020.
-As the largest global supplier of CBD products and formulations, Blue Sky Biologicals is positioned to capture the massive opportunity and need for organic and sustainably produced CBDs.
+Global demand for cannabinoids has skyrocketed due to encouraging scientific research on CBD, as well as from a momentous shift away from traditional western medicine towards more holistic, natural sources of treatment and preventative care.

 - Current CBD supply projected to meet only 5% of global demand by 2020